NordVPN: Protocols

 For encryption, NordVPN has been using the OpenVPN and Internet Key Exchange v2/IPsec technologies in its applications and also introduced its proprietary NordLynx technology in 2019.
 NordLynx is a VPN tool based on the WireGuard protocol, which aims for better performance than the IPsec and OpenVPN tunneling protocols.
 According to tests performed by Wired UK, NordLynx produces "speed boosts of hundreds of MB/s under some conditions."

 In April 2020, NordVPN announced the gradual roll-out of the WireGuard-based NordLynx protocol on all its platforms.
 The wider implementation was preceded by a total of 256,886 tests, which included 47 virtual machines on nine different providers, in 19 cities, and eight countries.
 The tests showed higher average download and upload speeds than both OpenVPN and IKEv2.
 NordVPN once used L2TP/IPSec and Point-to-Point Tunneling Protocol (PPTP) connections for routers, but these were later removed, as they were largely outdated and insecure.

 In 2025, NordVPN launched a new VPN protocol called NordWhisper.
 It was introduced as a way to get around networks that limit traditional VPN traffic.
 NordWhisper is meant to mimic regular web traffic, blend in, and make it more difficult for network filters to identify and block it.

 Additional features

 Besides general-use VPN servers, the provider offers servers for specific purposes, including P2P sharing, double encryption, and connection to the Tor anonymity network.
 NordVPN offers three subscription plans: monthly, yearly and bi-yearly.

 In November 2020, NordVPN launched a feature that scans the dark web to determine if a user's personal credentials have been exposed.
 When the Dark Web Monitor feature finds any leaked credentials, it sends a real-time alert, prompting the user to change the affected passwords.

 In June 2022, NordVPN launched the Meshnet feature that allows users to create their own private network by linking up to 60 devices.
 Some of the promoted use cases include file sharing between different devices, multiplayer gaming, and virtual routing.
+In 2023, NordVPN made the Meshnet feature free to use.

+Coveron, an identity theft protection service, was initially launched in 2024 as a bundle with NordVPN.
+It has since become a separate subscription product.